 Christmas Preparations: Choosing and ordering your Christmas Meat

-If you’d like some advice on what to order or what quantities you require, don’t be afraid to call in and discuss your requirements.
-This year, it’s easier than ever to place your order… simply fill in the Order Form within the Christmas Brochure then pop it in to us at the shop or call us with your order.
+If you’d like some advice on what to order or what quantities you require, don’t be afraid to call us to discuss your requirements.

 We have a number of lovely Christmas Gifts that are perfect for foodie family or friends, including the wonderful Lakes & Cumbria Cook Book (£10), Higginsons Gift Cards (£5 or £10 denominations) or how about one of our Luxury Festive Cheeseboards with a super selection of cheeses, crackers and chutneys that come beautifully wrapped on a frosted cheeseboard (£30).

 - Free Range Bronze Copas Turkeys